 Cutting and Grinding Non-Ferrous Metals

 The increased malleability and lower melting point of non-ferrous metals is definitely a benefit for molding these metals, but definitely something to consider when cutting and grinding them.
 Using abrasives that build up too much heat can damage the metal.
 Additionally, using a cutting disc or grinding wheel that have already been used on a ferrous metal can cause contamination of the metal surface which can lead to rusting on an other-wise rust resistant surface.

 The very low melting point of aluminum should be taken into consideration when cutting, grinding, or buffing this metal.
 It can easily be destroyed by using the wrong abrasives.
-Consider using a specific aluminum grinding wheel or aluminum cutting wheel made specifically to prevent damaging this heat-prone soft metal.
+Consider using a specific aluminum grinding wheel, aluminum cutting wheel, or calcium stearate coated aluminum flap disc made specifically to prevent damaging this heat-prone soft metal.